dmarvanitis/dmarvanitis.github.io/source/_posts/2013-10-19-responsibility.markdown

 title: "“You are responsible for what you put into the world”"
 date: 2013-10-19 15:14
 comments: true
-categories: monteiro design responsibility inspiration webstock13
+categories: monteiro responsibility inspiration webstock13
 ---

 —Mike Monteiro, *How Designers Destroyed the World*